 Frequently Asked Questions

 We Ship All Bikes Partially Disassembled in A Heavyweight Carton, Via UPS or FEDEX GROUND In the Lower 48.
-We Use A Freight Forwarder To Hawaii and Alaska.
 See Our Full Shipping Policy Here

 We Remove the Front Wheel and Handlebars to Ship.
 The Headlamp, Pedals and Seat Must Be Installed, As Well As Any Accessories.
 You Are Welcome to Do the Assembly Yourself With the Assistance of Our Virtual Manual And Provided Tools.
 The Assembly Time is Typically 45-60 Minutes.
 If For Any Reason You are Not Comfortable or Capable of Performing the Assembly, We Recommend Contacting Your Local Bike Shop or A Mobile Bicycle Repair Service to Perform the Assembly For You.
 One of the Benefits of Choosing Such a Service Is They May Perform Maintenance on Your Bike Throughout It's Lifecycle.
 This Will Give Them an Opportunity to Get Familiar With Your New Bike.